ICLEI: Governance

-Ashok Sridharan, the Mayor of Bonn, Germany, served as ICLEI President.
-In 2021, Frank Cownie, Mayor of Des Moines, Iowa, was elected President and served until 2024.
+Ashok Sridharan, the Mayor of Bonn, Germany, served as ICLEI jpresident.
+In 2021, Frank Cownie, mayor of Des Moines, Iowa, was elected president and served until 2024.

-The founding Secretary General of ICLEI, Jeb Brugmann, served from 1990–2000.
+The founding Secretary General of ICLEI, Jeb Brugmann, served from 1990 to 2000.
 He was succeeded by Sean Southey (2001), Konrad Otto-Zimmermann (2002–2012), and Gino Van Begin (2013–).

 Conspiracy theories

 ICLEI has been a target of conspiracy theories related to its support for Agenda 21, a nonbinding United Nations initiative that seeks to promote responsible resource and land conservation.

 Agenda 21 is used worldwide and considered favorably for city planning.
 The framework encourages local communities to develop concrete strategies to meet their needs, through public involvement, open decision-making, partnerships and networking.

 The Tea Party movement, the John Birch Society, and others have promoted a variant of the New World Order conspiracy theory, in which they claim that ICLEI and Agenda 21 are part of a secret UN conspiracy, "something sinister and dark", that seeks to undermine private property rights and individual liberties.
 They have opposed sustainability planning efforts at local city and regional government levels, claiming that local planning prevents "genuine citizen input".
 They have introduced legislation to cancel membership in ICLEI and to block smart city planning in many US states.

 They have opposed measures such as the expansion of public transportation, creation of bike lanes and bike share programs, and the preservation of open green space in cities.
 While the peak period of activity around the Agenda 21 conspiracy theory was in 2012–2013, the COVID-19 pandemic was quickly incorporated into false narratives about Agenda 21, helping the conspiracy theory to regain visibility.